79th New York Infantry Regiment: 1863

 The 79th participated in the ill-fated "Mud March" of January 1863.

 In February, Colonel Farnsworth resigned his commission as a result of the wounds he had received at Second Bull Run, and Lt.
 Col. David Morrison, who had been in command since 1 September 1862, was promoted to Colonel from 17 February.

 The regiment, as part of the 9th Corps, joined the Army of the Ohio in April and two months later was assigned to the 3rd Brigade, 1st Division, of the Army of the Tennessee preparatory to joining the Vicksburg Campaign.
 They travelled by side-wheel steamer down the Ohio River, which was described as being of such shallow draft "it could sail on a heavy dew", and broke their journey at Louisville to spend a riotous couple of nights in the town's bars and "parlour houses", a euphemism for brothels, before arriving at the front.

 A few days later, as Sherman rode down his column, on the march towards the town of Jackson, he was startled to be greeted by a loud cheer.
 Knowing his men were not usually so demonstrative he looked around to see who was showing such uncharacteristic enthusiasm.
 He saw the 79th New York newly arrived to join his unit.
 The last time they had met was in the camps around Washington after 1st Manassas when the fresh recruits had been roundly cursing him.
 Matured into veteran soldiers, they could now appreciate Sherman's merits and were delighted to see their ex-brigade colonel.

-The regiment was too late to take part in the Siege of Vicksburg, but instead was sent to Jackson to tear up rail tracks and destroy the Mississippi Central Railroad at Madison Station.